PeterV989/node-adodb-extended/README.md

 something of a rabbit hole and I looked for a more generic approach.
 I will say that this package should allow for a single means of accessing SQL databases vs. having a bespoke version for each provider.
 I hope that anyone who needs something simple can benefit from this package.
-Were it not for niuntun's efforts, this package would never be as polished as it is.
+Were it not for nuintun's efforts, this package would never be as polished as it is.
 My hat's off to him.

 [npm-image]: https://img.shields.io/npm/v/node-adodb-extended.svg?style=flat-square
 [npm-url]: https://www.npmjs.org/package/node-adodb-extended